Play Spider Solitaire Free Online

 Spider Solitaire — free online card game screenshot

-Spider Solitaire is the second most popular solitaire game in the world, originally included in Microsoft Windows.
+Spider Solitaire is the second most popular solitaire game in the world, originally included in Microsoft Windows and widely played today on sites like AARP, Solitaired, and World of Solitaire.
 Deal 54 face-down cards across ten tableau columns, then build descending same-suit sequences from King to Ace and remove completed runs.
 The remaining cards are dealt from the stock in rounds of ten.
 Choose from 1, 2, or 4 suits to control difficulty from beginner-friendly to brutally challenging.

 How to Play Spider Solitaire